 The Saturday Tour of the Abbey

-Every Saturday at 3 pm there is a guided tour of the Abbey Church and Imperial Crypt.
-Because of the current pandemic situation, please contact us to book in advance before attending.
-The monastery shop remains closed for the present.
+Every Saturday at 3 pm there is a guided tour of the Abbey Church and the Imperial Crypt.

-The Abbey gates open automatically at 2.50 pm – please wait at the gates until they open.
-The tour lasts an hour and ends in the monastery shop.
+There is no need to book in advance.
+The Abbey gates open automatically at 2.45 pm.
+The tour lasts about an hour and ends in the monastery shop.

 Visiting at other times